IBS: Constipation, bloating, diarrhea and gas

 Food sensitivities, however, are not true food allergies, but rather low-grade reactions that occur several hours after food is ingested.
 These reactions can present in many different ways; from IBS-like symptoms to brain fog, fatigue and more…

 Just like different factors contribute to IBS, there is not a “one-size-fits-all” treatment.
 Everyone is unique and has different reasons that contribute to their IBS, therefore, they need to address the problem from multiple angles to find the root cause(s)!
+This is what Omnia Health’s Functional Medicine approach does – it dives deep into the real cause instead of just treating uncomfortable symptoms.

 Here’s a few potential ways you can find relief: more than one approach may be needed!